cobalt-uoft/documentation/endpoints/courses/show.md

 # GET courses/:id

-Returns a specific course identified by the `id` parameter.
+Returns a specific course identified by the `:id` parameter.

 ## URL